-Another pattern of negative thought is to constantly criticise.
+Do you have a harsh inner critic?
+Are you always trying to whip yourself into shape, mentally beating yourself up for not being good enough yet?
+Are you on a perfection mission?
+Another pattern of negative thought is to constantly criticise and ‘self improve’ because you’re not good enough yet.
 You may be very harsh on yourself, focusing in on all of your weaknesses and perceived flaws.

-One way some people cope with low self esteem is to compensate for these feelings by attaining status, achievements and recognition.
-Others may feel completely debilitated and unworthy, isolating themselves from others or never attempting to reach their goals.
+One way some people cope with low self-esteem is to compensate for these feelings by attaining status, achievements and recognition.
+Others may feel completely debilitated by feelings of unworthiness, becoming depressed or even suicidal.

-When the mind continuously hones in on what is wrong with your self and others and disassociates from what is right and good, we can become stuck in negativity.
+When the mind continuously hones in on what is wrong with yourself (and your life) and disassociates from what is going well and is good, we can become stuck in negativity.

-Ruminating on mistakes made in the past creates negativity.
-Feelings of guilt and worthlessness may arise when you play over and over in your mind, ‘bad’ choices or ‘wrong’ actions you feel you have made.
+Ruminating on mistakes made in the past often creates feelings of shame, guilt and negativity.
+Feelings of worthlessness may arise when you play over and over in your mind, ‘bad’ choices or ‘wrong’ actions you feel you have made.

-There is nothing negative about simply reflecting on past experiences.
-This is how we can and learn and mature as people.
-Negativity arises when you dwell on a situation repeatedly with no real intention to learn and move on –but instead you are self beating or wishing things were different instead of being accepting of things as they are.
+There is nothing ‘negative’ per se’ about simply reflecting on past experiences.
+This is how we can learn, grow and mature as people.
+Negativity arises when you dwell on a situation repeatedly with no real intention to learn and grow–but instead you are self-beating or wishing things were different instead of being accepting of things as they are.

 Negative thoughts often revolve around what’s wrong with your life.
 Your attention becomes fixated on, and exaggerates the so called negative aspects of your life.
 Here your mind will often downplay what is going well.